 Apart from all other points that prove the value of good graphic design, there is this point which not many people pay attention to.

-Importance of graphic design in communication is just another aspect, and as a matter of fact, good design plays a significant role in getting you sales and establishing a credible and professional image.
+The importance of graphic design in communication is just another aspect, and as a matter of fact, good design plays a significant role in getting you sales and establishing a credible and professional image.

 Yes.
 I’ve been giving examples of all the points made above and here is another example.
 Go to your email inbox and open all emails sent to you by companies and organizations that sell some services or products.

 Go to the trash and find out all the marketing emails that you deleted.